VirologyCharite/2022-berlin-python-course/README.md

 * markdown - a simple text file format for writing documentation like this.
 [More info here](https://www.markdownguide.org/).
 * variable
 * Iterator
+* Pipe `|` (this is a shell metacharacter that causes the shell to send the output from the command on the left into the one on the right).

 ### Important